How to use Apps to track your Workouts | HotelGyms.com Blog

 • Nutrition Tracking Apps

-Of course, some apps can do more than one and offer a combination of two or even all three types.
-However, they usually fall into one of these types where the app has its specialty.
+Of course, some apps can do more than one thing, offering a combination of two or even all three functions.
+However, most apps usually fall into one of these types, each specializing in something unique.

 In this article, we are focusing on the best Workout Apps.
-To make it easier to find the best apps, we added a second-level structure and introduced the Workout App Categories.
-And these categories are:
+We added a second-level structure and introduced the Workout App Categories to help you find your best matching app.

-• Workout Tracker: replaces your pen and paper and log your exercises in the simplest way possible.
+• Workout Tracker: replaces your pen and paper and logs your exercises in the simplest way possible.

-• Workout Planner: uses technology, like Artificial Intelligence (AI), to build personalized workouts to help achieve your goals.
+• Workout Planner: uses technology, like artificial intelligence (AI), to build personalized workouts that help you achieve your goals.

-• Weightlifting: focus on muscle-building, optimizing routines to help maximize gains and get fit using weighted resistance.
+• Weightlifting: focus on muscle-building, optimizing routines to help maximize gains and get fit using resistance training.

-• Online Classes: provides access to online courses spanning everything from cardio to strength training to meditation.
+• Online Classes: access to online courses spanning from cardio to strength training to meditation and everything in between.

 Workout Tracker

-Replace your pen and paper and log your exercises in the simplest way possible.
+Replaces your pen and paper and logs your exercises in the simplest way possible.

 Workout Planner

-Use of technology, like Artificial Intelligence (AI), to build personalized workouts to help achieve your goals.
+Uses technology, like artificial intelligence (AI), to build personalized workouts that help you achieve your goals.

 Weightlifting

-Focus on muscle-building, optimizing routines to help maximize gains and get fit using weighted resistance.
+Focus on muscle-building, optimizing routines to help maximize gains and get fit using resistance training.

 Online Classes

-Provides access to online courses spanning everything from cardio to strength training to meditation.
+Access to online courses spanning from cardio to strength training to meditation and everything in between.

 Bodyweight

 While it may sound a bit superficial, it is not.
-Tracking your performance and training often are two of the best ways to keep yourself accountable.
-If you do not train consistently, the lack of progress is apparent and tells you something: You need to get serious about this.
+Tracking your performance and training consistently are two of the best ways to keep yourself accountable.
+Not training consistently and not seeing progress is important and tells you that you need to get serious.

 • What are your fitness goals?